systemjs/systemjs/docs/config-api.md

 });
 ```

+* [`authorization`]: This can be a custom authorization header string for XHR requests made by SystemJS.
 * `crossOrigin`: When scripts are loaded from a different domain (e.g. CDN) the global error handler (`window.onerror`)
   has very limited information about errors to [prevent unintended leaking]
   (https://developer.mozilla.org/en/docs/Web/API/GlobalEventHandlers/onerror#Notes).